-We encourage you to sign up for the complimentary credit monitoring service and to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity over the next 12 to 24 months.
-If you see any unauthorized activity, immediately alert the financial institution and consumer reporting agencies.
-For more information on IDX, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the pages following this letter.
+We encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
+If you see unauthorized charges or activity, please contact your financial institution immediately.
+Additional information, including some additional steps you can take to help protect your information, are included in the pages that follow.